List of Superman enemies: Antiheroes and reformed, semi-reformed, or occasionally reformed supervillains

-The following is a list of Superman enemies who have reformed and are more often depicted as allies of alien than enemies.
+The following is a list of Superman enemies who have reformed and are more often depicted as allies than enemies.

 Allies in conflict

 Some characters originally conceived as heroes have come into conflict with Superman.

 Enemies created for other media

 These are Superman villains created in other media, with no appearances in previous comics.

 Villains from comics in other media

 A number of villains from the comic books have made an appearance, or appearances, in Superman related live-action media.